DataDog/dd-apm-test-agent/README.md

    with the session token.
 The endpoint will return a `400` response code if the snapshot failed along with a plain-text trace of the error which can be forwarded to the test framework to help triage the issue.

+#### Snapshot output

+The traces are normalized and output in JSON to a file.
+The following transformations are made to the input:

+- Trace ids are overwritten to match the order in which the traces were received.
+- Span ids are overwritten to be the DFS order of the spans in the trace tree.
+- Span attributes are ordered to be more human-readable, with the important attributes being listed first.
+- Span attributes are otherwise ordered alphanumerically.
+- The span meta and metrics maps if empty are excluded.

 ### TODO

 - [ ] Check inconsistent trace id in a trace payload